 TechTime offers assistance to currently enrolled students who are experiencing difficulties with their personally-owned computers.
+Students can schedule an appointment with TechTime.
 We support both macOS and Windows operating systems.
 Knowledgeable and trained graduate and undergraduate student employees will help you diagnose the problem and engage you in resolving the issue.
 TechTime can help you remove a virus, install software, access your Ball State email, upgrade or repair your operating system, setup a connection to Ball State’s wireless network, or assist you with other technology-related issues.

 Below is information you should review prior to visiting TechTime.

 • To ensure you get the assistance you need, along with a day and time that works best for you, be sure to report your issue